ucdavis/Htmx.Components/docs/articles/user-guide/basic-usage.md

 ### JavaScript Behaviors

-The `<htmx-scripts>` TagHelper provides a unified way to include JavaScript behaviors:
+The `<htmx-scripts>` TagHelper provides a unified way to include the packaged Htmx.Components browser runtime:

 ```html
 <!-- Include all behaviors (default) -->